Bizkaia Talent

-Bizkaia Talent is a public body, attached to the Department of Economic Promotion of the Foral Government of Biscay, established as a talent recruitment agency, with the aim of attracting, linking and retaining highly qualified people in the innovation and knowledge process.
+Bizkaia Talent is a Spanish public body, attached to the Department of Economic Promotion of the Foral Government of Biscay, established as a talent recruitment agency, with the aim of attracting, linking and retaining highly qualified people in the innovation and knowledge process.
+It is a talent recruitment agency, and its field of work is the talent management.

 Bizkaia Talent has been recognized by international media such as the BBC.

-In 2021, Bizkaia Talent was included in the “50 Smartest Companies of the Year 2021” list by The Silicon Review.
+The current director of the agency is Ivan Jiménez Aira, since 2011.
+Previously, the director of the agency was Imanol Pradales (2007-2011).

 History

 The Lisbon Strategy set the goal of making Europe the most competitive geographical area in the world, a competitiveness based on knowledge and innovation and a competitiveness that must materialize in greater levels of social cohesion and solidarity.
 With the aim of positioning the province of Biscay among the regions that join the objectives defined by the Lisbon strategy, the first project called Bizkaia Xede was carried out, whose mission was to create the necessary conditions to attract, retain and link capital human in the process of innovation and advanced knowledge.

 Later and promoted by the Department of Economic Promotion of the Foral Government of Biscay, Bizkaia Talent was established in 2005 as an initiative of associative non-profit and with a clear mission, to promote and favor the establishment in Biscay and in the Basque Country in general, of the conditions necessary to attract, link and retain human capital in the process of innovation and knowledge.
 For this reason, and to carry out that goal of attracting talent, collaboration is available of companies and universities in the Basque Country.

 BBC World News highlighted this work for attracting, retaining and linking talent promoted by Bizkaia Talent.